weaviate/weaviate-io/developers/weaviate/current/modules/text2vec-transformers.md

 ## Option 1: Use a pre-built transformer model container

-### Example docker-compose file
+### Example Docker-compose file
 Note: you can also use the [Weaviate configuration tool](../getting-started/installation.html#customize-your-weaviate-setup).

 You can find an example Docker-compose file below, which will spin up Weaviate with the transformers module.
-In this example we have selected the `sentence-transformers/msmarco-distilroberta-base-v2` which works great for [asymmetric semantic search](https://sbert.net/examples/applications/semantic-search/README.html#symmetric-vs-asymmetric-semantic-search).
+In this example, we have selected the `sentence-transformers/msmarco-distilroberta-base-v2` which works great for [asymmetric semantic search](https://sbert.net/examples/applications/semantic-search/README.html#symmetric-vs-asymmetric-semantic-search).
 See below for how to select an alternative model.

 ```yaml
 version: '3.4'